 - Make sure your breaks are in good condition - the road is steep

-- There are many places to admire the view.
-Don't forget to stop at the visitor center near the checkpoint to get the map (photo below)
+- Don't forget to stop at the visitor's center near the checkpoint to get the map (photo below)

 - Jebel Akhdar Camping - wild camping is allowed but because of the altitude camping can get cold - Practical information on my article about Wild Camping in Oman

 - Jebel Akhdar hotel - there are several places to stay at Jebel Akhdar.
 I stayed at the Sahab Hotel - it was really great for the views at sunset and sunrise.
 A beautiful building with a hot tub in a great location.
-Check out latest prices
+Check out photos and availability

 - Or you could opt form the recent and luxurious Anantara Al Jabal resort - Check out photos and availability